We are excited to bring you a series of guest posts by Lou Manfredini, host of House Smarts TV!

 In addition to his media engagements, Manfredini represents Ace Hardware and Marvin Windows and Doors and other companies related to the home.
 He continues to run his own hardware store in Chicago, keeping him up-to-date on the homebuilding industry’s latest trends and technology.
 He lives in Chicago with his wife, Mary Beth, and four children.

 Does Lou’s tip help you with a project you need to do at your house?
-With the high here today at 100, we need to stay cool for sure!
+I know we could use this tip on our dining room table!
 Leave us a comment and let us know!